The need for cyber risk management

-What is attack surface management?
+What is attack surface risk management?

 First, you need total visibility to be able to discover and continuously monitor known, unknown, internal, and internet-facing (external) assets.
-Siloed point products across endpoints, users, devices, cloud, networks, etc., limit overstretched security teams from taking stock or perform manual auditsAlso consider that new projects with open source dependencies and user/device accounts are spun up instantly, meaning you need to be able to see your entire ecosystem as it changes, not after.
+Siloed point products across endpoints, users, devices, cloud, networks, etc., limit overstretched security teams from taking stock or perform manual auditsAlso consider that new projects with open-source dependencies and user/device accounts are spun up instantly, meaning you need to be able to see your entire ecosystem as it changes, not after.

 Being able to see your entire ecosystem as it changes is the first step; next, security teams need to assess and prioritize any weaknesses or vulnerabilities.
 This doesn’t just apply this to systems, but user types as well—for example, executive level employees are the most common targets for business email compromise (BEC).
 Also, we’ve seen an uptick in campaigns targeting software supply chains and DevOps pipelines, meaning processes also need to be evaluated for any security gaps.